vatsalsaxena22/vatsalsaxena22/README.md

 - 👋 Hi, I’m @vatsalsaxena22
 - 👀 I’m interested in Web Development.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning React.js and Node.js.
 - 💞️ I’m looking for a Web Development or Web Designing Job.
 - 📫 How to reach me?
--     Contact me @ vatsalsaxena22@gmail.com
+- # Contact me @ vatsalsaxena22@gmail.com